Responses to the Over-refuter Objections That Contradict Madhyamaka

 In answer to the accusation that we Madhyamikas say there is no remembering consciousness that has as its object no longer happenings, we say no, we don’t assert that, because Aryadeva set remembering to be like this: “What is called remembering is merely the arising of something that is the opposite (a consciousness that is the opposite of a self-established one, directed) toward an object that is the opposite (of a self-established one).”

 This is nothing but contradictory and cannot be explained even to the slightest degree as the meaning of Madhyamaka.
-This is because, when refuting others, they refute them by an analysis of whether a self-establishing nature exists or not and, with that, it must be that they are making a decisive either-or cut in terms of a binary value, and yet they assert something that is neither of the two in terms of their own assertion [i.e. a mode of existence that is neither existent nor nonexistent.]
+This is because, when refuting others, they refute them by an analysis of whether a self-establishing nature exists or not and, with that, it must be that they are making a decisive either-or cut in terms of a binary value.
+Yet they assert something that is neither of the two in terms of their own assertion [i.e. a mode of existence that is neither existent nor nonexistent.]

 Like that, by analyzing whether or not bases (i.e. phenomena that are bases for values and qualities) have a self-establishing nature, you must accept that you need to be able to make a decisive either-or cut [in terms of the binary value of either self-establishing natures exist or do not exist, like either true or false.]
-If there were a third possibility not included in these (two), then it would be unreasonable to analyze whether which one is it: do self-establishing natures exist or not exist.
+If there were a third possibility not included in these (two), then it would be unreasonable to analyze whether which one it is: do self-establishing natures exist or not exist.
 It would be like, for instance, the proposition, if a color exists, does it exist as blue or does it exist as yellow?

 If the nonexistence of self-establishing natures were refuted, then the existence of self-establishing nature would be proven.